Capri (NYSE:CPRI) Receives New Coverage from Analysts at StockNews.com

-StockNews.com assumed coverage on shares of Capri (NYSE:CPRI – Free Report) in a report published on Sunday.
-The brokerage issued a hold rating on the stock.
+StockNews.com assumed coverage on shares of Capri (NYSE:CPRI – Free Report) in a report published on Monday.
+The firm issued a hold rating on the stock.

-Separately, Telsey Advisory Group reiterated a market perform rating and set a $57.00 price objective on shares of Capri in a report on Friday, February 9th.
-Thirteen equities research analysts have rated the stock with a hold rating, According to MarketBeat, Capri currently has a consensus rating of Hold and an average target price of $50.50.
+Separately, Telsey Advisory Group restated a market perform rating and issued a $57.00 price objective on shares of Capri in a research report on Friday, February 9th.
+Thirteen analysts have rated the stock with a hold rating, According to data from MarketBeat, Capri has an average rating of Hold and an average target price of $50.50.

-Capri (NYSE:CPRI – Get Free Report) last released its earnings results on Thursday, February 8th.
-The company reported $1.20 EPS for the quarter, missing analysts’ consensus estimates of $1.74 by ($0.54).
+Capri (NYSE:CPRI – Get Free Report) last issued its quarterly earnings data on Thursday, February 8th.
+The company reported $1.20 earnings per share for the quarter, missing analysts’ consensus estimates of $1.74 by ($0.54).
+The company had revenue of $1.43 billion for the quarter, compared to the consensus estimate of $1.48 billion.
 Capri had a net margin of 3.96% and a return on equity of 25.79%.
-The business had revenue of $1.43 billion for the quarter, compared to the consensus estimate of $1.48 billion.
-During the same period in the prior year, the company posted $1.84 EPS.
-The company’s quarterly revenue was down 5.6% compared to the same quarter last year.
-As a group, analysts expect that Capri will post 3.86 earnings per share for the current fiscal year.
+The firm’s revenue for the quarter was down 5.6% on a year-over-year basis.
+During the same quarter last year, the company earned $1.84 EPS.
+Sell-side analysts anticipate that Capri will post 3.86 EPS for the current fiscal year.

 Institutional Investors Weigh In On Capri